← Back to ResourcesBreed Guides

 Winter helps because

-• Bassets dislike cold, less enthusiasm for scent-tracking
+• Bassets dislike cold, so there's less enthusiasm for scent-tracking.

 Summer hurts because

-Calgary winter Basset training optimization: indoor trick training daily, scent games (hide treats, command “find it”), mental puzzles (Kong toys, snuffle mats), short outdoor sessions when temps allow (above -15°C with sweater for short-coats).
+Calgary winter Basset training optimisation: indoor trick training daily, scent games (hide treats, command “find it”), mental puzzles (Kong toys, snuffle mats), and short outdoor sessions when temps allow (above -15°C with a sweater for short-coats).

 What about training Basset puppies from week 8?

-Puppy training for Bassets has unique challenges due to immediate back-protection requirements, early scent-drive emergence, and standard puppy mouthing/jumping/teething.
+Puppy training for Bassets has unique challenges due to immediate back-protection requirements, early scent-drive emergence, and standard puppy mouthing, jumping, and teething.

 2. Crate training.
 Bassets generally accept crates well.
-Use a crate sized for adult Basset with divider
+Use a crate sized for an adult Basset with a divider.

-3. Socialization window (3–16 weeks) — Calgary urban environment exposure: surfaces, sounds, people, friendly dogs
+3. Socialisation window (3 to 16 weeks).
+Calgary urban environment exposure: surfaces, sounds, people, friendly dogs.

 4. Recall training from week 8 in zero-distraction environments.
-By week 16, recall should be solid in fenced yard
+By week 16, recall should be solid in a fenced yard.

 5. Loose leash training from week 12.
-Front-clip harness from start
+Front-clip harness from the start.

 6. Bite inhibition.
 Standard puppy mouthing protocol.
-Bassets typically mature out of biting by 5–6 months
+Bassets typically mature out of biting by 5 to 6 months.

 Critical no-no's for Basset puppies:

-• NO rough play that involves twisting/pulling on the body
+• NO rough play that involves twisting or pulling on the body.

 The first 18 months of a Basset puppy are demanding.
-Adopting an adult Basset (3–7 years) skips most of this and is the right choice for most first-time Basset owners.
+Adopting an adult Basset (3 to 7 years) skips most of this and is the right choice for most first-time Basset owners.

 What Calgary force-free trainers work well with Bassets?